-After a data breach or cyberattack, cyber liability insurance compensates your tech business for any costs related to the incident, including lawsuits filed by your clients.
+After a data breach or cyberattack, cyber liability insurance compensates your small business for any costs related to the incident, including lawsuits filed by your clients.
 Find answers to common questions about this policy.

 Cyber liability insurance isn't required by law, but some clients may require you have it before they will hire you.
 This policy provides key coverage that could protect your business from bankruptcy if a client files a cyber liability lawsuit against your business.

 There are two types of cyber liability coverage: first-party and third-party.
-Most cyber liability insurance policies for tech businesses include both types of coverage.

 First-party coverage can help pay for recovery from a data breach or cyberattack at your business.
 It covers the cost of paying ransoms, investigating the breach, and notifying customers.
-Third-party coverage offers protection if a client sues you for failing to prevent a data breach or cyberattack at their business.

 Learn more about the differences between first-party and third-party cyber liability insurance.